marshallm94/Learning_Notes/AWS.md

 		* AWS Agents must be installed on the instances that you want to run security checks on.
 		* Since Inspector is an AWS managed service, the user doesn't need to worry about keeping the agent software up to date; this will be performed automatically.
+		* Note that AWS Agents have a minimal impact on the performance of the instance during the Assessment Run process.
 	4. Assessment Templates
 		* Assessment templates are a blueprint for how you want an assessment to be run.
 They can include:
 			* The rule packages you want to use.